 Be aware of the potential gases that may be present during a lithium-ion battery fire.
 Carbon monoxide and dioxide can be released, and gases caused by the decomposition of the lithium hexafluorophosphate can be generated as well.
 This can include hydrogen fluoride (HF) gas.

 DRS offers Fire Extinguisher training here.
 Personnel that are trained in the use of fire extinguishers may attempt to extinguish a fire if it is safe to do so.
 Remember that lithium-ion and LiPo batteries do not contain lithium metal, and the solvent in the electrolyte is what burns during a lithium-ion battery fire.
 A standard ABC Dry Chemical or Carbon Dioxide fire extinguisher is suitable for handling small lithium-ion battery fires.
-Smothering the battery with sodium bicarbonate or sand can also extinguish a small lithium-ion battery fire.
+Smothering the battery with sodium bicarbonate can also extinguish a small lithium-ion battery fire.

 Request unwanted batteries for disposal through the DRS Waste Management App.
 DRS will recycle batteries whenever possible.
 Lithium metal batteries must have their terminals protected during shipment to prevent short circuits, tape can be used for this purpose.